juhannam/gct634-2024/hw3/readme.md

 ## Question 4: Improve the result (5pts + extra pts)
 Now, you can use improve the quality of music generation in your own way.
 The followings are possible ideas that you can try:

+- Find an appropriate value of tau
-- Search better hyperparameters (RNN configuration, optimizers)
+- Search better hyperparameters (RNN configuration, optimizers, etc.)
 - Use more MIDI files [Saarland Music Data](https://resources.mpi-inf.mpg.de/SMD/SMD_MIDI-Audio-Piano-Music.html).
-You can simple upload MIDI files into the "gct634-SMD-MIDI" folder
+You can simple upload MIDI files into the "gct634-SMD-MIDI" folder.
+You can also overfit your model to a different piece of single MIDI (say, Chopin Op 28-4)
 - Use MIDI data augmentation techniques such as transpose or tempo change
-- Use different random sampling methods such as Top-K, Top-p sampling
+- Implement different random sampling methods such as Top-K, Top-p sampling
 - Renovate the MIDI-like tokenization, particularly to address the bad note duration estimation
 - Find bugs in the baseline code :)